jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 * Android: [Google PlayStore](https://play.google.com/store/apps/details?id=com.espressif.rainmaker), [Direct APK](https://github.com/espressif/esp-rainmaker-android/releases)
 * iOS: [Apple App Store](https://apps.apple.com/app/esp-rainmaker/id1497491540)

-If you don't have a compatible Android or iOS device, you follow the [ESP RainMaker CLI Setup](https://rainmaker.espressif.com/docs/cli-setup.html) instructions.
+If you don't have a compatible Android or iOS device, follow the [ESP RainMaker CLI Setup](https://rainmaker.espressif.com/docs/cli-setup.html) instructions.

 ## Identify the device communication port
 If you haven't already, unbox the AWS IoT EduKit and connect it to your host computer's USB 2.0 port using the supplied USB-A to USB-C cable.
 (You do not need to use the hex key that is included at this time.
 This key is used to install additional modules that are sold separately.)